How to Survive When You Can’t Pay Your Bills

 First, do a quick audit of your financial situation so you can see where you’re at.

 This list of priorities assumes that you have some money coming in, but not enough to meet your obligations.
-When things improve, you can try to catch up, but for now, you simply have to choose survival.
+You simply have to choose survival.
 I suggest the following order of payments.

 1.)
 Pay for shelter first